hobarthackerspace/hobarthackerspace.github.io/_pages/events.md

     The images below are of a Beaker Street workshop where participnts built an electronic microscope and captured some delightful images.
 {% include carousel.html height="70" unit="%" duration="6" number="2" %}

+## General Meetings
+### Annual General Meeting 2023
+  - Our Annual General Meeting for 2023 was held on 15th at the Space.
+[The minutes of the meeting are here](/assets/documents/AGM2023/AGM-minutes-2023.pdf).